Review: Guillotine by Delilah S. Dawson

 Well, well, well, how the turntables…

-I don’t know, I just wanted to quote Michael Scott, it’s not really relevant other than I’m high and The Office is on.
+I don’t know what that means here, I just wanted to quote Michael Scott.
+It’s not really relevant other than I’m high and The Office is on.

-What I wanted to say is well, well, well, I think this may be my favourite standalone that J.T.
+What I wanted to say is well, well, well!
+I think this may be my favourite standalone novel that J.T.
 Ellison has put out.
 Like ever.
 I mean, of all time.

 Maybe that’s saying a lot?
-I don’t know.
-I don’t want to give myself too much importance here, but I’ve been around for a while and she’s always an auto-read author for me.
+I don’t want to give myself too much status here, but I’ve been going around the Ellison track for a while and she’s always an auto-read author for me.

 I’ve been reading Ellison for like fifteen years.
 And that’s ugh, oh god what is time?
 Where does it go?
 Cotton-Eyed Fucking Joe.
 So, fifteen years.
 One.
 Five.
 That’s that.
 And I feel like this novel is such a perfect example of an author just getting better and better.

-There’s something very special about this one.
+There’s something special about this one.
 It starts out immediately with the prologue – the prose kicking everything off is seriously captivating.
-As you settle into the actual narrative, it feels more connected and emotional and honest than the typical domestic thriller.
+As you settle into the narrative, it feels more connected, more emotional and more honest than the typical domestic thriller.
 There is life here.
 The author clearly poured real emotions onto the page.
 And in the end, everything comes together with a perfect twist.

 Did I like any of these characters?
 No, I didn’t.
 But I did like reading them and how they navigated this totally bananas Our Father-ish plot.
 But seriously, minus half a star because no one punched Park in the throat.
 I would have really loved to see that.